What is domestic abuse and what help is available?

 Sadly, domestic abuse is still a significant issue.
-An estimated two million adults aged 16-59 experienced domestic abuse in 2018, including 1.3 million women and 695,000 men.
+An estimated two million adults in England and Wales experience domestic abuse each year.

 Even with the widespread support available, there is still a misconception that domestic abuse refers only to physical violence, but this is not the case.
 There are many different types of domestic abuse, both physical and psychological.

 Domestic abuse is defined as an incident or pattern of incidents of violent, threatening or controlling behaviour in an intimate relationship.
 It is important to know what is considered domestic abuse so you can recognise the behaviours affecting yourself or a loved one.